 Are you a student?
 Start by talking to a teacher – it could be a social studies teacher, the drama teacher, or even the principal.
 If you and five or more interested students are willing to take on the challenge, the teacher may be willing, too.
 There is some expense involved, so make sure to factor that into consideration.
 If you get buy-in from school personnel, refer the person to the top of this list of FAQs for next steps.
 If a student can’t convince a teacher in his/her school, please contact OCLRE.
 On occasion, there are non-school affiliated community teams or other opportunities to get involved.

 I am having trouble with the online order form and am getting frustrated.
 What should I do?

 Don’t worry – OCLRE is here to help!
 Call us at (614) 485-3510 or toll-free at (877) 485-3510 and ask for Cathy.
 She can guide you through problems and make sure you get what you need.
 Additionally, Cathy can answer questions about usernames and passwords, as well as payment options.
-OCLRE endeavors to continually improve our online order and registration processes to benefit our constituents and your feedback help us to do so.
+OCLRE endeavors to continually improve our online order and registration processes to benefit our constituents and your feedback helps us to do so.